acani/acani.github.com/opportunity/index.md

 ## Logistics

-I'm available nights (6:30pm onward) & weekends, during which I can meet in Manhattan or near Westport, CT.
+I'm available nights (6:30pm onward) & weekends (10am - 6pm), during which I can meet in Manhattan or near Westport, CIdeally, all three of us would work together 6 hours on Saturday & 6 hours on Sunday for a total of 12 hours.
+Then, during the summer internship, you could work the rest of your hours during the week with your partner.

 ## Contact